 Paragraph 14

-Despite some progress, access to the open labour market and segregation continue to be greatest challenges for persons with disabilities.
-Denial of reasonable accommodation, inaccessible workplaces and harassment pose further obstacles to employment in an open labour market and work environment leading to a false choice of employment in a closed workplace on the basis of disability.
+Despite some progress, access to the open labour market and segregation continue to be among the greatest challenges for persons with disabilities.
+Denial of reasonable accommodation, inaccessible workplaces, prejudices and harassment pose further obstacles to employment in an open labour market and work environment which can lead to a false choice of employment in a closed workplace on the basis of disability.
 The notion of freely chosen employment is also contained in ILO Convention No. 122 concerning Employment Policy (1964) and speaks of “full, productive and freely chosen employment”, linking the obligation of States parties to create the conditions for full employment with the obligation to ensure the absence of forced labour.

 Prejudice and stereotyping are significant issues impacting access to the open labour market.